Unity-Technologies/ml-agents/docs/Migrating.md

 using the search bar of the `Hierarchy` window with the word `Agent`.

 * We replaced the **Internal** and **External** Brain with **Learning Brain**.
-  When you need to train a model, you need to drag it into the `Training Hub` inside the `Academy` and check the `Control` checkbox.
+  When you need to train a model, you need to drag it into the `Broadcast Hub` inside the `Academy` and check the `Control` checkbox.
 * We removed the `Broadcast` checkbox of the Brain, to use the broadcast functionality, you need to drag the Brain into the `Broadcast Hub`.